CUBICinfinity/woothumbs_mods/README.md

 ## woothumbs-premium.4.10.0.zip
-This is a copy of the compatible Woothumbs version 4.10.0 to be uploaded to WordPress in the usual way.
+This is a copy of the compatible WooThumbs version 4.10.0 to be uploaded to WordPress in the usual way.
 It is completely legal to use as this is under GPL v3.